Sri Ramalinga Sowdeswari Amman: Literature

 According to the Ramayana, Rama, the seventh avatar of the Vishnu, prayed to the god Shiva to absolve him of the sin of killing a Brahmin, committed during the war against the rakshasa king Ravana (who was also a Brahmin, son of a rishi) in Lanka.
 Rama wanted to have a large lingam to worship Shiva.
 He directed Hanuman, the lieutenant of his army, to bring a lingam from the Himalayas.
 When Hanuman was delayed in bringing the lingam, the goddess Sita built a small lingam out of the sand available in the seashore, which is believed to be the lingam in the temple's sanctum.

 According to the community's tradition, all of them decided to give the lingam brought by Hanuman to a great rishi, and they choose Devala.
 Devala bought the lingam and named it as Ramalingam, as it was given by Rama.
 From that day, he worshipped Ramalingam along with Sowdeshwari, and hence Sowdeshwari was called Ramalinga Sowdeshwari.

 Worship

-The ancient Devanga community who worshipped the goddess in Tamil Nadu dispersed to other states, including Karnataka, Andhra Pradesh and Kerala.
-They brought the weaving industry to their new home towns and set up temples of Sri Ramalinga Sowdeshwari Amman as their deity.
-The Devanga community in Tamil Nadu is also known as Devanga Chettiar.
-They reside in a number of locations in the Coimbatore, Theni, Dindigul, Salem, Erode, Madurai and Virudhunagar districts.
-Although their religious practices fall into the Saivism and Vaishnavism denominations of Hinduism. they generally worship Sri Ramalinga Sowdeshwari Amman.
-There are 10,000 Vamsa/Vansh clans in the Devanga community.